AryaPeer/DataFrameLibrary/README.md

 bash run.sh
 ```

-Generate an object file of your cpp file by changing main.cpp and main.o in eval.sh:
+Generate an object file of your cpp file by changing main.cpp and main.o in run.sh:

 ```bash
 g++ -c src/your_file.cpp -o bin/your_file.o
 ```
-and then statically link it by changing main.o in eval.sh too:
+and then statically link it by changing main.o in run.sh too:

 ```bash
 g++ bin/your_file.o -Lbin/static -l:libdfds.a -o bin/statically-linked